bdombro/slimr/packages/forms/README.md

 - wraps onSubmit to
   - auto call event.preventsDefault()
   - track submitting, error, submitted, accepted state
+  - auto catches errors if elements have an `error` attribute
-- < 500B when bundled+gzipped with a broader application
+- < 1kB when bundled+gzipped with a broader application

 ## Context